-Physics is a 2 unit course that builds on the Years 7 to 10 Junior Science course.
-The year 11 course develops student's knowledge, understanding and skills relevant to the study of motion, how we describe it and what causes it.
+Physics is a 2 unit course that develops student's knowledge, understanding and skills relevant to the study of motion, how we describe it and what causes it.
 The course also examines energy in its different forms and how we describe and measure electricity and magnetism and their interrelated effects.

-The Year 12 course provides avenues for students to apply the concepts they were introduced to in Year 11 to motion in two dimensions, electromagnetism, theories of light, the atom and the Universe.
+It also provides avenues for students to apply the concepts they were introduced to in Year 11 to motion in two dimensions, electromagnetism, theories of light, the atom and the Universe.